 The mooring on the righthand side above Lock 38 is much better than below the lock.

-In the village you will find a bakers, pharmacy and post office.
+In the village, you will find a pharmacy and post office.

-Below the lock there is a good turning point for 30 metre barges.
+Below the lock, there is a good turning area for 30 metre barges.